 The case study should be submitted in 2 main formats:

 - Digital copy (via Canvas)

 It is expected that the paper copy and the Canvas digital copy will be submitted before the assessment deadline.
 If you experience problems with Canvas you can submit physical copies to the library together with an emailed to the module leader.
 Late submissions may be rejected, face grade caps or be marked down.

 The case study should be written first and foremost in a standardised word-processing package (aka Apple Pages, Microsoft Word, Apache Open Office, Google Docs, etc) and should be saveable in one of the following formats:

-This is the version that must be uploaded to Sunspace.
+This is the version that must be uploaded to Canvas.
 This version must include all the links to any appropriate music videos or playlists referred to in the article.